aejmcclelland/aejmcclelland/README.md

 ## 🚀 About Me

 - 🔭 I graduated with a Commendation in MSc Software Development in 2023.
-- 📝 I'm continuing my learning by  mixing my time between Spring Boot and Node for the back end and React(Nextjs) for the front end.
+- 📝 I'm continuing my learning by  mixing my time between Spring Boot for the back end and React(Nextjs) for the front end.

 ## Tech Stack
 <p align="center">